biiki/AutomatedSecurityScanner/README.md

 Without an API, the rate limit is 5 requests within a 30 second window.
 With an API, it's 50 requests within a 30 second window.

+# Pending update
+Will be pushing an update which handles the API/

 ## Setting up env variables

 Create a .env file in root dir of the project with the following content: NVD_API_KEY=your_api_here